HazyResearch/fonduer-tutorials/README.md

 ## Running

-After installing Fonduer, and the additional python dependencies, just run:
+After installing all the requirements, just run:

 ```
 jupyter notebook